What We Do

-Since 2008, the Institute’s immigrant integration work brings together three emphases: scholarship that draws on academic theory and rigorous research, data that provides information structured to highlight the process of immigrant integration over time, and engagement that seeks to create new dialogues with government, community organizers, business and civic leaders, immigrants and the voting public.
+Since 2008, the Institute’s immigrant inclusion work brings together three emphases: scholarship that draws on academic theory and rigorous research; data that provides information structured to highlight the process of immigrant inclusion over time; and engagement that seeks to create new dialogues with government, community organizers, business and civic leaders, immigrants, and the voting public.

 Learn more about our Immigrant Integration and Racial Justice work here.

 Our perspective on immigrant inclusion is anchored by three guiding principles:

 First, immigrant inclusion is everyone’s business.
 Over 10.5 million Californians are immigrants, living and working in every county in the state.
 Honoring their presence in our communities through implementing programs and policies that improve the well-being of immigrants and their families not only improves their lives in real ways but also creates ripple effects, improving neighborhoods, schools, workplaces, and beyond, for both immigrants and U.S.-born residents.